trueberryless/the-thinking-hub/src/content/posts/scientific-thinking.md

 We love to tell the story that Europe "invented" science, drawing a straight line from the ancient Greeks to Bacon and Descartes.
 This is a fabrication of history.
 The sparks that ignited the scientific revolution didn't just fly in London and Paris; they were burning globally for centuries.
 The European narrative is the result of selective forgetting and, frankly, imperialist history writing.

-Consider **Ibn Rushd** (1130–1198), a Cordoban scholar who argued that men and women possessed equal intellect and should have equal rights—a radical idea for the 12th century.
+Consider **Ibn Rushd** (1130–1198), a Cordoban scholar who argued that men and women possessed equal intellect and should have equal rights — a radical idea for the 12th century.
 He also argued that a concept could not be theologically true but philosophically false (and vice versa), laying the groundwork for separating faith from reason.

 Then there is **Al-Haytham** (965–1040) from Cairo.
 If anyone deserves the title of "Father of the Scientific Method," it is him.
 Centuries before Bacon’s _Novum Organum_, Al-Haytham was running systematic experiments and formulating theories.
 He explicitly warned against the _Idols_ of authority long before Bacon gave them a name.
 In his writings, he stated that the seeker of truth is not the one who trusts the writings of the ancients, but the one who "suspects his faith in them" and "attacks [the text] from every side."
 He argued that to find the truth, one must make oneself an enemy of everything one reads.